 “Good God.”
-Gasping beside me, the nameless man ascended to his full height, slipping the cap from his head and holding it to his chest.
-“Please come out,” he said, outstretching an arm.
-“I won’t hurt you.”
+The nameless man stood to his full height, the cap from his head held to his chest.
+“Please come out.
+I won’t hurt you.”

 Pressing my chest against Kathy’s back, I glimpsed over her shoulder.

 “You’re the...”
 His mouth opened and then shut.
-“The missing Haines sisters.”
+“I recognise you...”

 “Why?”
 I asked, not wanting to lie.
 “They will help us.”

 When the emergency services arrived, I expected an ambush, but surprisingly, the detectives reduced their pace.
 “What’s your name?”
 The question came from the younger male.
 He wriggled his fingers into sterile gloves, and I found myself oddly fixated on every movement, each step, the way he narrowed his eyes and how he sucked his upper teeth.
 “I am coming closer,” he continued, and Kathy’s protective grip on me tightened.
 “I am not going to hurt you, so please do not feel alarmed or do anything stupid.
 We only want to help you, okay?”

 I forced my sister to let go and sidestepped her shaking body to meet the detectives halfway.
-Kathy hissed something I didn’t quite catch; however, I felt her accelerating anger.
+Kathy hissed something I didn’t quite catch; however, I felt her anger.

 Paramedics opened the rear ambulance doors, preparing to drive us to the emergency unit.
 I welcomed the detective’s touch on my hand and listened when he instructed me to become seated.

-On arrival, a team of doctors awaited, wheelchairs and nurses in tow, ushering me through the building into a private room where I felt like a caged animal undergoing scientific tests and intriguing examinations.
+On arrival, a team of doctors awaited, wheelchairs and nurses in tow, ushering me through the building into a private room where I felt like a caged animal undergoing scientific tests and examinations.

-All I wanted was my sister.
-She was close but not enough to touch or converse.
+Kathy was close but not close enough to touch or converse.

-I changed into warm clothing, longed for my sister and soon fell asleep on a comfortable bed.
+I changed into warm clothing, longed for my sister, and soon fell asleep on a comfortable bed.